 Dealing with each difference can be jarring especially if you have lived all your life around the same type of people.

+You hate people because they don’t look, speak, eat, or behave like you.
 But one thing you should remember is that you can’t stop that.

 People will always act differently no matter what, and that can never change!

 You think people pose a threat to your personal safety because of their kind of lifestyle or you could believe they also hate you and would be inclined to harm you.